Shockwave4546/FRC-2015/README.md

 CURRENT CONTTROLS

-A Button - Unbound
-B Button - Raises the lift while held
 X Button - Toggles the claw when pressed
-Y Button - Lowers the lift while held
+LB - Raises the lift while held
-LB - Lowers the robot to half speed while held
+LT - Lowers the lift while held

-LT - Lowers the robot to quarter speed while held
+Trigger - Brakes the robot when pressed
-RB - Increments the robot speed up by 10%, up to 100% RT - Increments the robot speed down by 10%, down to 10% Left stick - Translation on the XY plane
-Right Stick - Rotation about the Z axis
+Stick - Translations and rotation
+Throttle - Speed